tarof429/stuckathome/rhcsa/README.md

 ● └─network.target
 ```

-Another thing you can try is look at the man page and search for `service`.
+Another thing you can try is look at the man page for nfs-server and search for `service`.
 It will mention rpcbind and mountd.

 There are 3 things you need to do on the client to mount NFS shares.